-By following these steps mindfully and with proper attention to your breath and body, you can experience the benefits of Mandukasana yoga while ensuring safe and comfortable practice.
+By following these steps mindfully and paying attention to your breath and body, you can experience the benefits of Mandukasana yoga while ensuring safe and comfortable practice.

 • Does Mandukasana aid in digestion?

 Yes, Mandukasana initiates the activation of the Manipura chakra, situated within the abdominal area.
-This activation works to stimulate the organs of the abdomen, subsequently contributing to the enhancement of digestive functions.
+This activation stimulates the organs of the abdomen, subsequently contributing to the enhancement of digestive functions.

 • When should we avoid Mandukasana?